microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 Run a model on the CPU with the input bound to the GPU and loaded as an RGB image:
 > WinMLRunner.exe -model c:\\data\\SqueezeNet.onnx -CPU -GPUBoundInput -RGB

+## Using Microsoft.AI.Machinelearning NuGet
+WinMLRunner can be built to use WinML's NuGet package : Microsoft.AI.Machinelearning NuGet.
+Simply build with the target configuration "Debug_NuGet" or "Release_NuGet".
+MicrosoftMLRunner.exe will be created and will use ```Microsoft.AI.MachineLearning.dll``` in the immediate directory of the executuble instead of loading ```Windows.AI.MachineLearning.dll``` from System32.
+MicrosoftMLRunner is useful to compare performance with an older version or testing a newer version of WinML's NuGet.
+For more information, please reference [Microsoft.AI.MachineLearning NuGet page](https://www.nuget.org/packages/Microsoft.AI.MachineLearning).

 ## Default output

 **Running a good model:**